iornstein/Condenser/README.md

 ##### Version Beyond
 - [ ] Make it work if you switch tabs etc (ie scope the desired urls by blocked domains)

+##### Other queries
+- It doesn't seem to work on button redirects?
+Or something.
+For example, if youtube/shorts is blocked and you go youtub and click on a short, it is not blocked.
+But directly going to youtube shorts IS blocked